talemache/talemache/README.md

-👋 I'm Ryan, recent CS graduate, current freelancer, and future dev @ ________ (hopefully this blank is filled soon!).
+👋 I'm Ryan, recent CS graduate, current freelancer.
-I spend a lot of my time on github assisting open-source projects for fun and have learned a ton from the extremely talented people out there.

 ⚡ Fun fact: I used to live in Guam 🌴

-I also just started blogging.
-If you want to check it out, click [here](https://www.starvingdev.blog)

 Well that about does it, have a good one 👊
 <!--